gregwhitaker/gradle-graalvm-example/README.md

 # gradle-graalvm-example
 An example of building a Gradle Java project as a native image with GraalVM.

+This example creates a simple application that counts from 1 to the number specified as an argument.

 ## Running the Demo
 Follow the steps below to build and run the demo.